Texas Energy

 A switch hold blocks new Texas electric service due to unpaid bills with a previous provider.
 To remove it: pay the balance, get a release letter, then enroll with TXU, Reliant, or another REP. Prepaid plans from Payless Power or Griddy bypass switch holds entirely.

-Cheapest Texas Electricity Rates 2026: Low-Cost Providers
+Cheapest Texas Electricity Rates 2026: An Honest Guide

 Free Nights & Weekends Texas Plans: Are They Worth It 2026